This history of flight unit study was designed to be used for grades 1st – 3rd, but could be modified for other grades.

 Play some of these vocabulary and comprehension games.

 Add measurements to your experiment with paper planes.
 How far did the plane go that flew the farthest?
 What was the difference between the length of the longest flight and the length of the shortest flight?
 What was the range of flight?
+Use the Paper Airplane Flights worksheet to record your findings (available with the printable activities list in the free resource library).

 Choose one or more pioneers of flight.
 Find out what was his/her contribution and a little about his/her life.
 The list below will give you some ideas.